-- # Certain of the exhibits and schedules to this exhibit have been omitted in accordance with Regulation S-K Item 601(a)(5).
-The Company agrees to furnish supplementally a copy of all omitted exhibits and schedules to the Securities and Exchange Commission upon its request. - Filed herewith - Confidential Treatment portions of this exhibit have been omitted as permitted by applicable regulations. - § The certifications attached as Exhibits 32.1 and 32.2 that accompany this Annual Report on Form 10-K are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of the Registrant under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Annual Report on Form 10-K, irrespective of any general incorporation language contained in such filing. - † Management contract or compensatory plan or arrangement
+- # Certain of the exhibits and schedules to this exhibit have been omitted in accordance with Regulation S-K Item 601.
+The Company agrees to furnish supplementally a copy of all omitted exhibits and schedules to the Securities and Exchange Commission upon its request. - \ Filed herewith - § Furnished herewith. - Management contract or compensatory plan or arrangement